How to Prevent Malware with Custom Blocking

 There are cases when you might want to block applications because you are certain that you never want them to run in your environment.

-Falcon allows you to upload hashes from your own blacklists or whitelists.
-For that, we have to be in the Configuration App, Prevention hashes window, and click on “Upload Hashes” in the upper right-hand corner.
+Falcon allows you to upload hashes from your own black or white lists.
+To enabled this navigate to the Configuration App, Prevention hashes window, and click on “Upload Hashes” in the upper right-hand corner.
 Note that you can also automate the task of importing hashes with the CrowdStrike Falcon API.